Rishit-dagli/MakeCode-Android/README.md

 test out your project locally.
 The editors I would suggest are-

 * [VS Code](https://code.visualstudio.com/) is one of the best editors and you can have all you need with it.
-It is best if your machine does not have very great specs, its is pretty light weight too.
+It is best if your machine does not have very great specs, it is pretty light weight too.
 * [Android Studio](https://developer.android.com/studio) is the officially preferred editor for Android development, however it might require your machine to have great specs to run it efficiently.